Cloudstek/scim-filter-parser/docs/ast/operator.md

 <!-- {.file-heading} -->

 Extend the Operator enum class to add your own operators.
-Make sure to keep the class `@method` docblocks to have your IDE autocomplete the methods.
-For more information about the enumeration implementation, [see its documentation](https://github.com/Cloudstek/php-enum).

 ```php
 <?php